Stochastic Finance in Continuous Time

 Examination

-Written exam, planned as officially scheduled for 19 December 2024.
-You (students) are allowed to bring up to 4 pages (A4 format, written in normal print) with your own notes with you.
+Written exam, officially scheduled for 19 December 2025, with a retake at 9 January 2026; see also the official assessment schedule.
+You (students) are allowed to bring up to 2 pages (A4 format, written in normal print) with your own notes with you (think of important theorems, formulas).

 People